PRESENTER: DOUGLAS CARDINAL

 He has worked for a number of leading design firms in Calgary, gaining experience on projects of various scales.
 Since 2005, he has taught architecture in the UK, USA, and Canada, leading undergraduate and graduate courses in architectural design, history and theory, and is currently completing a SSHRC-funded research project exploring prairie Métis contributions to architectural thinking in Canada.
 He has taught design studios and courses working with various First Nations communities in Canada, the Northern Cheyenne in the USA, as well as Indigenous communities in rural Kenya.
 In all of these cases, design is explored in terms of its cultural relevance and long-term benefit to the community and how contemporary technologies and systems can further support this.
 David is a member of the Métis Nation of Ontario, the RAIC Indigenous Task Force and is the first Indigenous architect to become a director of a Canadian school of architecture.

-UNCEDED will exhibit architectural work by each of the following indigenous architects.
+UNCEDED will exhibit architectural work by each of the following indigenous architects and designers.

 Ryan Gorrie an Anishinaabe artist and registered architect with experience in diverse architectural typologies including healthcare, housing, corporate office, recreation, cultural, landscape architecture and master planning.
 Ryan is a member of Bingwi Neyaashi Anishinaabek (Sand Point First Nation on Lake Nipigon).
 He is a member of the RAIC Indigenous Task Force.